Gorgias Salesforce integration: A complete overview for 2026

 Let's be honest, the holy grail for any support team is that complete, 360-degree view of a customer.
 We all want our agents to have every piece of context right at their fingertips so they can deliver the kind of quick, personal service that makes people stick around.

-What's the difference between Gorgias and Salesforce?
+What is the difference between Gorgias and Salesforce?

 Gorgias: The e-commerce helpdesk

 The real standout feature for Gorgias is how tightly it integrates with e-commerce platforms.
 It automatically pulls in a customer’s order history and shipping info right next to their support ticket.
 No more hunting around in another system for an order number.
-Throw in some macros and rules for automating simple replies, and you’ve got a tool designed to help small teams move fast.
+Throw in some powerful macros and rules for automating replies, and you’ve got a tool designed to help teams move fast.

 Salesforce: The everything CRM